 The constitution of our monastic congregation says that we fulfill the obligation to the Office by praying the Office of the place we’re at.
 When I’m at another monastery with another psalm distribution, I don’t go to their Morning Prayer, and then go to my room and re-do Morning Prayer using all books from St. John’s which I lugged in my suitcase, to get in our psalms!

 I hope you find the attached article helpful.
-It breathes the spirit of rigorous, faithful commitment to the Office from a Gospel-based perspective.
+I hope it breathes the spirit of rigorous, faithful commitment to the Office and is Gospel-based.
 I hope that your prayerful discernment before God leads you to a place of peaceful and heartfelt devotion in prayer.

 Fr.
 Anthony, OSB